 Go heavy on these hydrating, raw fruits and veggies this summer, which also contain nutrients to help you better retain the water they provide.

 – Zucchini – 95 percent water

 – Bell Peppers – 92 percent water

 How Much is Enough?

 The National Academies of Sciences, Engineering and Medicine determined that an adequate daily fluid intake is about 11.5 cups for women, about 15.5 cups for men.
-About 20 percent of daily fluid intakes comes from food, and the rest from drinks.
+About 20 percent of daily fluid intake comes from food and the rest from drinks.